povilaspy/tweet_sentiment_extraction_kaggle/README.md

 | 3  | 01082688c6  |  NaN |
 | 4  | 33987a8ee5 |  NaN |

-### Task
+## Task
-Extract which words lead to the tweet sentiment label ('negative', 'neutral' or 'positive')
+Extract which words lead to the tweet sentiment label ('negative', 'neutral' or 'positive').
+Return those in 'selected_text' column with submission file.

+## Evaluation